St Aidan's Church, Caythorpe

 St Aidan's Church, Caythorpe is a Chapel of Ease in the Church of England in Caythorpe, Nottinghamshire.
-It is notable as being one of very few surviving 'tin tabernacles', still in use a parish churches.
+It is notable as being one of very few surviving 'tin tabernacles' still in ecclesiastical use.
 It was granted Grade II listed status by Historic England in July 2022.

 History

 The church was built in 1900 as a Chapel of Ease in the parish of Lowdham, and it remains in a joint parish with: